pknipp/eigen/README.md

 - put links to portfolio and repo on both pages

-- flesh out background/instructions page, including links to other webpages that can do this calculation
+- flesh out background/instructions page, including links to other webpages that can do this calculation and formatting example table better

 - make code more Java-ish, including the replacement of generic loops w/array methods